 There’s a close relationship between Hafez’s poetry and the Qur’an, and it’s seldom as explicit as in the poem below:

-This is the night of power and the book of separation is at an end
+This is the night of union and the tale of separation is at an end

-Therein is happiness until the break of dawn.
+Therein is peace until the break of dawn.

 O heart, be steadfast in love

 For on this path, no work is without reward.

 I will not repent of my dissolute ways.